YARN.SCHOOL

 photo by Robyn Eden

-For the afternoon session, groups switch dye/prep sessions.
+We’ll break for lunch, then for the afternoon session, groups switch dye/prep sessions.
 After dinner, you can spin, knit, card up some more fiber, or just relax and chat.

 Saturday

 Saturday’s for spinning!
 We’ll cover wheel and maintenance basics, then split into two groups (beginners and intermediate/advanced).
+Before lunch, massage therapist Cindy Adams will demonstrate stretches and exercises to ease spinning tension.

 Sunday